By Johanna Pauls and Elias Hazou

 People who are dead and would be 150 if they were alive are named on rental contracts for Turkish Cypriot properties, the House refugees committee heard on Tuesday.

-Who gets to rent Turkish Cypriots properties in the south, abandoned after the invasion has been an ongoing matter for discussion at the committee.
+Who gets to rent Turkish Cypriots properties in the south, abandoned after the invasion, has been an ongoing matter for discussion at the committee.

-“We agreed that once the legislation is in place and we see where there are problems and weaknesses, we will correct them,” chairman and Akel MP Nikos Kettiros said after the committee discussed the budget for the Turkish Cypriot property management service.
+“We agreed that once the legislation is in place and we see where there are problems and weaknesses, we will correct them,” chairman and Akel MP Nikos Kettiros said after the committee discussed the budget for the Turkish Cypriot properties management service.

 Efforts to digitise the system had been underway for three years, albeit unsuccessfully, but Kettiros expressed hope that the process could soon be expedited now that relevant funding had been secured.